Sandman (Marvel Comics): Powers and abilities

 The Sandman has the ability to transform his body.
 He can will his body to be hardened, compacted, dispersed or shaped, or a combination of those qualities, an Earth manipulation of sand and rock particles.
 More often than not in combat, this ability enables him to absorb most blows with little to no ill effect other than reforming himself, a relatively fast action.
 His striped shirt and cargo pants are colored sand to make him appear as if he wears clothes.
 Even when soaked, he was able to stretch his sand molecules, growing to double his size.

 Sandman can mold his arms and hands into shapes, such as a mace or a sledgehammer, to battle Spider-Man and his other enemies.
 His mass, strength and shape shifting ability correspond to the number of sand and rock particles that comprise him.
 The more he incorporates (nearby) sand grains and rock granules into his body, the more those qualities are enhanced.
 Even though he controls every particle in his body, his mind exists in the astral plane.
 He can turn himself into a sandstorm, which enables him to fly great distances and to suffocate his enemies.

-His body takes on sand's chemical qualities, impervious to many, but not all, elements.
-Once, cement's ingredients were mixed into Sandman.
-That mixture turned him into cement that dried, rendering him immobile.
-Despite this frailty, he remained alive and in a coma-like state for a while before he returned to normal.
-In addition to his superb endurance, the Sandman possesses superhuman strength several times more than Spider-Man's and on a par with the Thing's.
+His body takes on sand's chemical qualities, making him impervious to most other elements.
+When cement ingredients combine with his body, he hardens as he dries, rendering him immobile.
+This renders him immobile and vulnerable for a short span of time.
+In addition to his endurance, the Sandman possesses superhuman strength several times more than Spider-Man's and on a par with the Thing's.

 Temperature does alter the Sandman.
 At 3,400 degrees Fahrenheit his body turns into glass, also a form he can control.
 Unlike the Sandman's fast transformation from sand to glass, his transformation from glass to sand takes time.

 Although he is invulnerable to most physical attacks, even projectiles because they pass through him, water is capable of harming him.
 There are some exceptions, for example while fighting Venom, the villain's powerful mouth ripped cleanly and swiftly into the Sandman.
 The amount of sand removed abruptly, and perhaps because of Venom's venoms, left the mass of the Sandman in contortion, crippled beyond immediate repair.
 The Sandman began to disintegrate, then flowed down a drain, and then washed up onto and into a beach.

 It has been revealed that, while the Sandman can absorb and lose sand, his body must retain one key particle of sand that contains his conscious mind, allowing Spider-Man to defeat him once by isolating that one grain from the rest of the Sandman (although the difficulty involved in setting up these events in the first place makes it impractical to use regularly).